passivestar/substance-tools/README.md

 # Usage

 - Put objects you want to texture into a collection and give them materials.
 Individual materials will become texture sets in Painter!
+If an object doesn't have a material it will be created automatically
 - Click on the collection you want to texture in the outliner
 - Press the `Export [Collection Name] to Painter` button
 - When you're done, export textures from Painter (`Ctrl+Shift+E`), and press `Load Painter Textures` in Blender ✨

-Keep in mind that:
+Tip:
 - In Blender you can link objects to a collection instead of moving them if you hold `Ctrl` when you drag them in the outliner.
 This way you can create collections specifically for Substance Painter export and group assets however you like!

 # Preferences